 In India, there are six main schools of Traditional Tantra Yoga: Siva Siddhanta, Pashupata Saivism, Vira Saivism, Siva Advaita, Siddha Siddhanta and Kashmir Shaivism.

 The verbal root of tantra is “tan”, “to expand,” followed by the suffix “tra”, which is usually an instrumental suffix.
 Hence tantra means “an instrument (tra) for expansion (tan)”.
-There is only ever one correct etymological meaning of a word.

 It is a science to experience what is and is not a philosophy.
 It is not mind-oriented; it is living in the moment, not future and past-oriented.
 It is a rediscovery of oneself who is hidden in the dust of concepts, ideas, dreams and desires.
 Tantra accepts human being as it is without any judgment, guilt, fear, comparison and offers a way to unveil or rediscover it.